McLaren celebrates Scottish heritage with custom skis

 This week 38 pairs of skis arrived at the shop, custom designed by McLaren and his wife Celeste to celebrate his Scottish heritage.

 The top sheet of the Atomic Vantage skis blends nearly 30 different tartans with McLaren’s family tartan at the tips.
-They also feature a lion, thistles and x to represent Scotland and the word’s “Scottish Descent”, the nickname for McLaren’s team at past ski races.
+They also feature a lion, thistles and an x to represent Scotland and the words “Scottish Descent,” the nickname for McLaren’s team at past ski races.

 The design was completed by Jillian Zielinski in Kamloops.